DeustoTech/RiccatiLQ/README.md

 # How to solve an LQ problem with time-varying targets by Riccati's theory

 In this short tutorial, we explain how to use Riccati's theory to solve an LQ control problem with targets.
 The related MATLAB code is downloadable freely.
+We start considering the case of finite time horizon to later address the case of infinite time horizon.

+## Finite time horizon

 We consider the optimal control problem: